Debt Collections, Collection Agencies and Fair Debt Collection Practices

 Wrong Party Collection

 Are you being contacted for a debt that you don’t owe?
 The first step in wrong party collection is to figure out whether you are a victim of identity theft, whether you are being mistaken for someone else, or whether your phone number is associated with someone else that owes a debt.
 Whatever the case, you can dispute the debt and/or request no contact.
 If you think the professional aid of a debt collection harassment attorney is needed, contact us for a Free Case Review.

 Your Rights Against Debt Collectors

 Debt collectors must send you a written “validation notice” telling you how much money you owe within five days after they first contact you.
 This notice also must include the name of the creditor to whom you owe the money and how to proceed if you don’t think you owe the money.
 If you dispute the debt, write the debt collector and tell them exactly why you dispute the debt.
-Send you letter by certified mail.
+Send your letter by certified mail.
 Send copies of any important records.
 Keep copies of everything you send.

 If you know that you do not owe it or that you don’t recognize the debt, tell them.
 Ask for proof, like a signature on the application or charge receipts.
 Be fair and plain.
 Don’t make threats.
 Document any abusive contact by the debt collector in your letter.
-They must stop collection until they respond in writing.
+They must stop collection calls until they respond in writing.

 You have a right to be free from harassment such as:

 • Repeated use of the phone to annoy.